RLeclair/iot-operations-sdks/tools/stub_service/README.md

 # Stub Service

 The Stub Service provides a local implementation of services that typically require a full deployment of AIO.
-It is designed for **development purposes ONLY** and is part of the VS Code extension created by the DevEx team.
+It is designed for development purposes and will be part of the VS Code extension created by the DevEx team.

+The Stub Service will also be used for basic happy path testing on the SDKs.

 ## Features

-- **Service Simulation**: Simulates basic service behavior based on the DTDL contract.
+- **Service Simulation**: Simulates basic service behavior based on DTDL contracts.
   - See [Schema Registry Stub Service Behavior](#schema-registry).
 - **Session Isolation**: Each service operates in its own session with a unique MQTT client ID.
 - **State and Logs**: Writes state and logs to a folder specified by the environment variable `STUB_SERVICE_OUTPUT_DIR`.